-Greyfields, as defined in the American context, traditionally focused on underutilized or "dead" regional malls or other large sites.
+Greyfields, as defined in the American context, traditionally focused on underutilized or "dead" regional malls, or other large sites.
 Over the course of time, the term has come to more broadly include a range of declining or abandoned commercial uses in need of revitalization.
-There is no formal or agreed-upon Canadian definition of greyfields but part of the early work of the Greyfields Revitalization Strategy was to define the term for the Brantford context.
+Beyond the definition in the Growth Plan, there is no formal or agreed-upon Canadian definition of greyfields but part of the early work of the Greyfields Revitalization Strategy was to define the term for the Brantford context.